dustin-archive/lifesaver-sass/README.md

     margin-left: 0.9375em;
   ```

-If you don't want to define a scale compensation, but you want to pass an important argument, you can do one of two things:
+If you don't want to define scale compensation, but you want to pass an important argument, you can do one of two things:

 1. You can set the scale compensation to `x` or `null` telling LifeSaver to ignore this argument.
 1. Pass the important argument as shown below.